Anjaneya02/DataBaseManagement/README.md

 1. **User-Friendly Interface:** The Tkinter interface provides a simple and familiar user experience.
 2. **Table Editing:** The system allows easy manipulation of warehouse data with various actions.
 3. **Dual Database Support:** Implementation supports both SQL and MongoDB.
+4. **Role-Based Access:** Admins have comprehensive access, while users are limited to view options.

 **Cons:**
 1. **Static Design:** The project's static nature may limit customization for diverse use cases.